 Who is liable to pay Regular Assessment Tax?

 When a taxpayer receives a notice of demand from the Income Tax Department regarding some additional tax to be paid, the taxpayer has to do the payment under the Regular Assessment Tax.

 The Central Board of Direct Taxes (CBDT) has set some parameters based on which a particular Income Tax Return Request is sent for scrutiny.
 The Assessing Officer would issue the notice of demand under Section 143(2).
 According to the notice, there has been some need for scrutiny of data for the taxpayer and he will have to share certain information, documents and his book of accounts for the scrutiny assessment.
-On the completion of assessment, the Income Tax Department informs the taxpayer about the amount to be paid.
+On the completion of the assessment, the Income Tax Department informs the taxpayer about the amount to be paid.

 Hence, by the regular assessment form taxpayer would get an opportunity to substantiate the expenses and income which have been declared along with the deductions and exemptions.
-The payment of Regular Assessment tax by online method is also easy and convenient without much hassle.
+The payment of Regular Assessment tax by the online method is also easy and convenient without much hassle.

 - Are there any benefits of paying tax online?

 Yes definitely, the most important benefit of tax payment online is that it is a time-saving option.
-Moreover, it is more convenient as there will be no need for traveling to the bank or office for making payment.
+Moreover, it is more convenient as there will be no need for travelling to the bank or office for making payment.

 - Whom should I contact in case of any issues while making online payment of tax?

 While making tax payments online, if you are facing any issues with the NSDL website you can connect with the TIN call centre.
 For any payment related issues, you can connect with your bank’s customer=service representative.